lmullen/jsr/_source/issues/vol15/mcvickar.markdown

 rollers and fanatics became snake handlers and serpent handlers.
-The *Knoxville News Sentinel* appears to be the first publication to have consistently used "snake handling" as both a hyphenated adjective and a non-hyphenated noun.cxxviii The *Sentinel* also ran a series of articles that used "Serpent-handling" to describe the practice.
-Many of the references in these articles place "serpent" in scare quotes, perhaps indicating that this is how the handlers self-identified or in order to highlight the implied religious distinction between snake and serpent.cxxix The articles in this era frequently offered medical, anthropological, and psychological explanations for the practice.cxxx The near-synonymous uses of snake or serpent handling displaced older usages as more and more reporters recognized that snake handlers were worshipers with a difference.
+The *Knoxville News Sentinel* appears to be the first publication to have consistently used "snake handling" as both a hyphenated adjective and a non-hyphenated noun. [^128] The *Sentinel* also ran a series of articles that used "Serpent-handling" to describe the practice.
+Many of the references in these articles place "serpent" in scare quotes, perhaps indicating that this is how the handlers self-identified or in order to highlight the implied religious distinction between snake and serpent.
+[^129] The articles in this era frequently offered medical, anthropological, and psychological explanations for the practice. [^130] The near-synonymous uses of snake or serpent handling displaced older usages as more and more reporters recognized that snake handlers were worshipers with a difference.
 News accounts of snake handling services